-Bhutan is also one of the country which is abided by ancient age old cultures.
-Bhutanese have thier own way to do the thigs quite differently from other parts of the world.
-Bhutan have have its own Language, Dress, Architecture, Religion, Food, Sports etc, which is unique to the outside world.
+Bhutan is also one of the countries which are abided by ancient age-old cultures.
+Bhutanese have their own way to do things quite differently from other parts of the world.
+Bhutan has its own Language, Dress, Architecture, Religion, Food, Sports, etc, which is unique to the outside world.

 Men wear a heavy knee-length robe tied with a belt, called a gho, folded in such a way to form a pocket in front of the stomach.
 Women wear

-jacket, or toego may be worn over the kira.
+jacket or tego may be worn over the kira.
 Everyday gho and kira are cotton or wool, according to the season, patterned in simple checks and

 stripes in earth tones.
-For special occasions and festivals, colourfully patterned silk kira and, more rarely, gho may be worn.
+For special occasions and festivals, colorfully patterned silk kira and, more rarely, gho may be worn.

 wooden floor with food being served to the head of the household first.